Forward Message to AMS Port via Explicit Messaging

 TwinCAT 3 implementation:

-2. ADSRDWRT requests from the Ethernet/IP driver (IDGRP: 0x848180E9 IOFFS: SlaveId (Adapter)) to the PLC task are registered as indications and this enables them to be processed.
+- 2. ADSRDWRT requests from the Ethernet/IP driver (IDGRP: 0x848180E9 IOFFS: SlaveId (Adapter)) to the PLC task are registered as indications and enable their processing.
 The ADSRDWRTIND function block is used for this purpose.

 TYPE DUT_MsgToAmsPortHeader: